 A pharmacist assistant handles many of the customer service and clerical tasks at a pharmacy, allowing pharmacists to address medical concerns and dispense prescriptions.
 An assistant must have good record-keeping skills and the ability to communicate effectively with customers who may be in a stressful situation.
 Some pharmacist assistants may track inventory stock shelves.
 An assistant must have the ability to use cash registers and make transactions.

-Employment for pharmacy technicians is expected to increase by 20% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
+Employment for pharmacy technicians is expected to increase faster than the national average through 2028, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
 Advances in medicine leading to new medications are also expected to drive industry growth and increase the need for pharmacist assistants.
-Pharmacist assistants earned a median hourly rate of $14.25 as of May 2013, according to the BLS.
+These professionals earned a mean hourly rate of $16.35 as of May 2018, according to the BLS.